polakowo/vectorbt/README.md

 ![rand_scatter.png](https://raw.githubusercontent.com/polakowo/vectorbt/master/static/rand_scatter.png)

-For fans of hyperparameter optimization, here is a snippet for testing 10000 window combinations of a dual SMA crossover strategy on BTC, USD and XRP:
+For fans of hyperparameter optimization, here is a snippet for testing 10000 window combinations of a dual SMA crossover strategy on BTC, USD and LTC:

 ```python
 symbols = ["BTC-USD", "ETH-USD", "LTC-USD"]